Skip to main content

 Citations:

-ESY services must be provided only if the child's admission, review, and dismissal (ARD) committee determines, on an individual basis, that the services are necessary for the provision of FAPE.
+ESY services must be provided only if the ARD committee determines, on an individual basis, that the services are necessary for the provision of FAPE.
 Citations:

-The ARD committee must determine the need for ESY services from formal and/or informal evaluations provided by the LEA or the parents: Citations:
+The ARD committee must determine the need for ESY services from formal and/or informal evaluations provided by the LEA and the parents: Citations:

 • For the child enrolling in the LEA during the school year, information obtained from the prior LEA as well as information collected during the current year may be used to determine the need for ESY services.